after12am/Grep.tmbundle/README.md

     /Users/{#name}/Desktop/Grep.tmbundle/info.plist:<plist version="1.0">

 Focus on the line, and run `command + enter`.
-Since the File would be opened, you could check the line.
+The file that you want is opened.

 ## Note